 In 2017, the app added TradeHero LIVE, which allows you to trade real money as well as virtual currency.
 So be careful that you don’t accidentally enter a risky trade with your real dollars when you meant to with your virtual account.
 TradeHero LIVE does not buy real stocks or bonds, they use a derivative contract that follows real investment prices, so you may be better off sticking with the core virtual trading features.

-The 8 Best Stock Trading Apps to Get in 2019
+The 8 Best Stock Trading Apps of 2019